 As we were entering the canyon we passed a group of four lads coming the other way who turned out to be British, and supporters of Wimbledon Football Club.
 There aren’t many Wimbledon supporters at the best of times, and this was one of the worst times in their history as they were planning to move to Milton Keynes ( our home ).
 In fact, they have now moved and are also rebranded as the MK Dons.
-So it just goes to prove how small the world is, when you can travel several thousand miles and climb a mountain, and there find about 0.1% of the total of all fans of this club.
+So it just goes to prove how small the world is.
+We travelled several thousand miles and climbed a mountain, and there we found about 0.1% of the total of all fans of this club.

 After a fairly harrowing descent back into the main canyon, we caught the bus down to the Zion Lodge stop and decided to hike up the various trails to the Emerald Pools.
-These are, as the name suggests, three vaguely green tinted pools at various levels up the canyon side.
+These are, as the name suggests, three vaguely green-tinted pools at various levels up the canyon side.
 The path up got progressively steeper as you passed by the lower, middle and then eventually to the upper pool.
 As it was now getting towards the middle of the day and the sun had moved round, most of the hike was in direct sun, and we were getting a bit frazzled.
 Just as well we had done our normal trick of stuffing every available pocket in the bags with water bottles.

 After lunch we continued the bus descent and went for another short stroll up to Court of the Patriarchs Viewpoint.
-The light on the Three Patriarchs was much better this time around, so we got some decent photos and then rushed down the path to catch an incoming bus.
+The light on the Three Patriarchs was much better this time around.
+We got some decent photos and then rushed down the path to catch an incoming bus.
 Our final walk for now was to jump off at the point where the canyon road separates off from the main highway (Utah 9).
-From here there is an easy slight downhill walk back to the Visitor Centre, which plods its way down through a much wider area of canyon floor with still impressively steep canyon walls and a good view of the Watchman mountain at the bottom.
+From here there is an easy slight downhill walk back to the Visitor Centre.
+It plods its way down through a much wider area of canyon floor with still impressively steep canyon walls and a good view of the Watchman mountain at the bottom.
 It was a good way to round off the visit, just to take a few “grand vista” photos and stretch the aching leg muscles a bit.